Strict inequalities for connective constants of transitive graphs: Introduction

 Related questions have been considered in the contexts of percolation and disordered systems.
 Consider a given model on a graph $G$, such as a percolation or an Ising/Potts model.
 There is generally a singularity at some parameter-value called the `critical point'.
 For percolation, the parameter in question is the \emph{density} of open sites or bonds, and for the models of statistical physics it is the \emph{temperature}.
 It is important and useful to understand something of how the critical point varies with the choice of graph.
 In particular, under what conditions does a systematic change in the graph cause a \emph{strict} change in the value of the critical point?
 A general approach to this issue was presented in \cite{AG} and developed further in \cite{BGK,G94} and \cite[Chap.\ 3]{G99}.

 Turning back to SAWs, the SAW generating function has radius of convergence $1/\mu$, and is believed (for lattice-graphs at least) to have power-law behaviour near its critical point, see \cite{ms}.
 The above theorems amount to strict inequalities for the critical point as the underlying graph $G$ varies.
 Despite a similarity of the problem with that of disordered systems, the required techniques for SAWs are substantially different.
 We concentrate here on vertex-transitive graphs, and the required conditions are expressed in the language of algebra.
-There is another feasible approach to proving strict inequalities, namely the bridge-decomposition method introduced by Hammersley and Welsh in \cite{HW62}, and used more recently in various works including \cite{BGG} and \cite[Thm 8.2.1]{ms}.
+There is another feasible approach to proving strict inequalities, namely the bridge-decomposition method introduced by Hammersley and Welsh in \cite{HW62}, and used more recently in various works including \cite{BGG,Li-loc} and \cite[Thm 8.2.1]{ms}.

 Basic notation and facts about SAWs and connective constants are presented in Section \ref{sec:notation}.
 There is a large literature concerning SAWs, of which we mention \cite{a04,bdgs,j04,ms}.
+For accounts of algebraic graph theory, see \cite{bab95,GR01,LyP,SoW}.

 This paper has two companion papers, \cite{GrL1,GrL2}.
 In \cite{GrL1}, we prove bounds on connective constants of vertex-transitive graphs, in particular $\mu \ge \sqrt{\De-1}$ when $G$ is an infinite, connected, $\De$-regular, vertex-transitive, simple graph.
 In \cite{GrL2}, we explore the effect on SAWs of the Fisher transformation, applied to a cubic or partially cubic graph.
+This work is reviewed in \cite{GrLrev}.